mirror/dd-wrt/src/router/python/Doc/using/windows.rst

 alongside the executable.
 This file specifies a list of options and values.
 When a value is provided as an attribute, it will be converted to a number if possible.
 Values provided as element text are always left as strings.
-This example file sets the same options and the previous example:
+This example file sets the same options as the previous example:

 .. code-block:: xml